SamMed05/c-cpp-notes/docs/cpp/swapping.md

 custom_edit_url: null
 ---

 ## The problem

 Sometimes we could encounter a situation where we have two variables, for example `a` and `b` (each with its own value), and we want to mutually exchange their numbers so that `a` takes the value of `b` and `b` gets the value of `a`.
-The problem is that we cannot simply invert the numbers using just two variables because when a value is passed from a variable to the other you replace the old number with a new one and you lose it forever.
+The problem is that we cannot simply invert the numbers using just two variables because when a value is passed from one variable to the other you replace the old number with a new one and you lose it forever.
 Read this example line by line: